OmegaZeron/Hades-AP-Poptracker-Pack/README.md

 ## Notes
 * When set to Reverse Heat, your intial Pact items should be the same as your Pact settings.
 As you collect Pact items, the amount in the tracker should go down
 * The Hades boss is not auto-tracked due to how the randomizer places locations.
-There is still a square for him so you can manually track which weapons you've beat him with, for the "Weapon CLears Needed" setting
+There is still a square for him so you can manually track which weapons you've beat him with, for the "Weapon Clears Needed" setting

 ## Credits
 Designed by J_StarBlaster